HackYourFuture/JavaScript3/Week3/MAKEME.md

 - Fix the issues from the last weeks and make sure you explain how you fixed the issue in a comment (or commit message)

-## Step 4: Refactor GitHub app using OOP and ES6 classes
+## Step 4: Refactor the GitHub app using OOP and ES6 classes

 - If you need to refresh your memory on es6 classes: [es6-classes-in-depth](https://ponyfoo.com/articles/es6-classes-in-depth)

 _Deadline Saturday_

-The assignment is to refactor your GitHub to use OOP with ES6 classes (see skeleton code below).
-We will be introducing a `Repository` and `Contributor` class that will each be responsible for rendering their own data.
+The assignment is to refactor your GitHub app to use OOP with ES6 classes (see skeleton code below).
+We will be introducing a `Repository` and a `Contributor` class that will each be responsible for rendering their own data.
 A third `View` class will contain all remaining code.

 1. You should refactor your code to use three classes, named `Repository`, `Contributor` and `View`.
 2. Move your existing code that deals with rendering the repository information to the `render()` method of the `Repository` class.
 3. Move your existing code that deals with rendering the information for a single contributor to the `render()` method of the `Contributor` class.
 4. Move your existing code responsible for initializing your application to the `constructor` of the `View` class.
-5. Your remaining code should probably go to the `fetchAndRender()` method of the `View` class.
+5. The bulk of your remaining code should probably go to the `fetchAndRender()` method of the `View` class.

 ### Skeleton